trentlarson/endorser-ch/README.md

 - change the storage in JWT table to have original claim (eg for Confirmations)
 - make record IDs into hashes not sequentially increasing numbers
 - confirm Attended Action, but just show confirmation numbers (?)
-- tests: see above; duplicate JWT data; ACACs by different times
+- tests: see above; duplicate JWT data; ACACs by different times; no claim in JWT
 - remove duplicate decode in JWT service
 - limit JWT retrieval to a date
 - reject duplicate claim submissions